MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-3d.md

 ## Key properties

-Change a 3D control's behavior and appearance using properties.
+Change the 3D content control's behavior and appearance using properties.
 Some properties are only available on the **Advanced** tab.

 :::image type="content" source="./media/augmented-3d/augmented-3d-viewer-controls.png" alt-text="A 3D control displayed next to the properties tab in Power Apps Studio.":::